Build a URL Shortener with Nitro on Cloudflare Pages

 - Lire en français

-In this article, we will create our own URL shortener using Nitro and deploy it on Cloudflare Pages.
+In this article, we will develop a URL shortener utilizing Nitro and deploy it on Cloudflare Pages.

-Nitro is the next generation of server toolkit.
-It allows us to create web servers with everything we need and deploy them wherever we prefer.
+Nitro represents a new generation of server toolkit.
+It empowers us to construct web servers with all necessary functionalities and deploy them at our convenience.

-Cloudflare Pages is a platform to build and host websites on the edge.
-It's possible to use services like KV to create full-stack stateful applications.
+Cloudflare Pages is a platform designed to build and host websites on the edge.
+It supports services like KV to create comprehensive full-stack stateful applications.

-• unstorage to abstract the KV layer and simplify the development since we do not need to use the Cloudflare Wrangler CLI.
+• unstorage to streamline the development process by abstracting the KV layer, eliminating the need for the Cloudflare Wrangler CLI.

-• ohash to create a hash from the URL and avoid collisions.
+• ohash to generate a hash from the URL to prevent collisions.

-• nanojsx to create the HTML pages using TSX.
+• nanojsx to build the HTML pages using TSX.

 bash